soorajvk/activation-function-compare/README.md

 ### Set Up
-To ensure that the machine running the ipython notebooks are set up correctly, follow these steps pior to running the codes:
+To ensure that the machine running the ipython notebooks are set up correctly, follow these steps prior to running the codes:
 * Install python3 and pip

 ```